minodisk/presigner/CONTRIBUTING.md

 # Contributing

-## Branches

-- `master`: Branch for production.
-Requires pull request.
-- `release`: Branch for release.
-Requires pull request.
-- others: Branch for development.
+## How to develop for contributers

+1. Fork me.
+1. Write code.
+1. Create pull request to `master` branch.

+## How to develop for collaborators

+1. Create branch.
+1. Write code.
+1. Create pull request to `master` branch.

-## How to release
+## How to release for collaborators

 1. Create pull request to `release` branch.
-1. Merge pull request.

 That's it.
 CircleCI will build binaries and create [release page](https://github.com/go-microservices/signing-gcs/releases/latest).